-- Each student must return his own tray to the disposal area and put trash in waste containers - Each student should replace his/her chair and leave his/her place at the table as clean as possible.

-- Students who do not cooperate will be assigned lunchroom duties such as picking up litter, washing table tops, etc. - Moving ahead of others in the lunch line is unacceptable. - Stealing food or drink from the food areas will result in disciplinary action. - All cafeteria tables should have no more than 8 students and/or chairs to any lunch room table.
+- Students are to report to the cafeteria and must remain for the duration of the lunch period even if they choose not to eat. - Each student must return his own tray to the disposal area and put trash in waste containers. - Each student should replace his/her chair and leave his/her place at the table as clean as possible. - Students who do not cooperate will be assigned lunchroom duties such as picking up litter, washing table tops, etc. - Moving ahead of others in the lunch line is unacceptable. - Stealing food or drink from the food areas will result in disciplinary action. - All cafeteria tables should have no more than the designed amount of students and/or chairs to any lunch room table.